notion-enhancer/notion-enhancer.github.io/documentation/concepts.md

 1. The official Windows build of the Notion app is downloaded and its source code is extracted.

-2. Runs the notion-enhancer CLI from [notion-enhancer/desktop](https://github.com/notion-enhancer/desktop/) on the extracted sources.
+2. The notion-enhancer CLI from [notion-enhancer/desktop](https://github.com/notion-enhancer/desktop/)
+   is run on the extracted app sources.

 3. The app icon is replaced with the notion-enhancer logo.